Before you apply for a German job seeker visa, it is important to understand the list of documents needed.

 The main purpose of applying for a job seeker visa is of course to travel to Germany and find a job there.

 You have to be more specific in this case while writing a cover letter.

-E.g. My plan is to apply to Python developer jobs especially in the emerging startup ecosystem of Berlin.
+E.g. My plan is to apply for Python developer jobs, especially in the emerging startup ecosystem of Berlin.

 If you make your plan clear and concise, the probability of you getting a job seeker visa increases a lot.

 Try to be concise and to the point while explaining the course of action.